Pitt preps for bowl by getting away from New York glitz

 Like Narduzzi.

 “Our guys are ready,” Narduzzi said.
 “Our guys are prepared.
 We've worked hard through the bowl practice.
-I feel good where we are, 48 hours 'til kickoff.”
+I feel good where we are, 48 hours till kickoff.”

 Still, there is no escaping the oddity that is this week.
 Pitt arrived in New York on Friday, and there have been daily activities massaged into the schedule such as a trip to the Radio City Christmas Show, which took place Sunday night.

 Following Monday's practice, the Panthers visited The Harman Store, which sells audio equipment.

 It has been an untraditional work week, but that goes hand-in-hand with playing in a bowl game.